 In the event the tournament committee feels in their best judgment unsafe offshore weather and sea conditions exist, the tournament may be delayed.
 The tournament may be resumed should weather conditions improve.
 All teams and participants should make their decision to fish based solely on their own judgment of prevailing conditions, vessel seaworthiness, and captain and crew's seamanship skills.
 The Tournament may be delayed to the following day or postponed to the following weekend.
 Six hours of fishing by one third of registered boats constitutes a completed tournament.

 In the event the tournament is canceled, 100% of optional entries and $7,500 (money pool portion) of entry fees will be refunded within two weeks.
 Boats may elect to roll over $7,500 (money pool portion) of their entry fee to the following year.
 Balance of entry fee will be due at registration for the next year's tournament.
 Entry fee may only be rolled over to the following year one time.

-Withdrawals from the Tournament prior to 6:30pm, Wednesday July 12th will be refunded 100% of their Optional Entries and Tournament entry fees less the non-refundable deposit of $2500.
+Withdrawals from the Tournament prior to 6:30pm, Wednesday July 12th will be refunded 100% of their Optional Entries and Tournament entry fees less the non-refundable deposit of $2,500.
 There will be no refunds of tournament entry fees, deposits or optional entries after the official beginning of competition at 11:01am, Thursday July 13th, 2017.
 No refund of entry fees or Optional Entries due to mechanical breakdown or any other reason once Tournament officially begins.
-No rollover of entry fees or optional entries once competition begins at 11:01am, Thursday July 13th.
+Rollover of entry fees or optional entries will not be permitted once competition begins at 11:01am, Thursday July 13th.

 - SPORTSMANSHIP AND ANGLING RULES: